-Soon we’ll celebrate Thanksgiving 2022 so time again to count my furry blessings.
+Tomorrow we celebrate Thanksgiving 2023 so time again to count my furry blessings.
 The holiday changes each year, with new joys and challenges that somehow (mostly) sooths the pain of our sorrows.
 Thanksgiving, a time of reflection, helps reset lives that continue to change.

 Counting Thanksgiving Blessings

-Many of my blessings haven’t changed from past years.
-I remain thankful for veterinarians who make life better for the pets we adore.
+Many of my blessings don’t change from year to year.
+I remain thankful to veterinarians who make life better for the pets we adore–and grateful for the incredible award recognition given to me this past summer.
 I’m thankful for researchers who work to find diagnoses, treatments, and cures for our ailments, both for pets and for people.
-I’m thankful for the animal welfare volunteers who do the work of the angels when others somehow let pets down.
+And I’m especially grateful to busy researchers who answer my out-of-the-blue emails with gracious answers to (probably) dumb questions so I can share with y’all.
+And I’m thankful for the animal welfare volunteers who do the work of the angels when others somehow let pets down.

 Counting Pet Blessings

-I’m thankful that we found a dumped kitten many Februarys ‘ago and brought him into our home.
+I’m thankful that we found a dumped kitten over a decade ago, and brought him into our home.
 I’m thankful that Karma-Kat dodged coyotes, cars, and who-knows-what to find our patio.
 I’m thankful that Magical-Dawg heard his meow-SOS, and that the little, dumped kitten trusted me enough to come when I meowed back.

 I’m grateful that nobody claimed Karma—although shame on whoever dumped him!—and that he and Magical-Dawg became best buddies.
 I’m thankful that Karma turned back the age-clock for both Magic and Seren-kitty in their last few years with us.